 - Inform them that you wish to use Better Body and Paint for your collision repair.

 - Call us and give us your claim information.
 We will then assist you with your auto body repair process and your insurance claim processing.
-If you cannot drive your vehicle, please contact a towing company and request that your vehicle be towed to Better Body and Paint.
+If you cannot drive your vehicle, we can assist you with having your vehicle be towed to Better Body and Paint.

 “Three Points” you must and should always remember when involved in an auto collision.

 - Be honest with the insurance companies, even if the events of the accident are not in your favor.